When you buy something using links in our stories, we may earn a small commission. Read more about our policy.

 There are several different types, shapes, sizes, and price points.
 Given our extensive knowledge and history in hammocking, these are the best quality and most popular portable hammock stands.
 There are some stands that hold one hammock, two, or more.
 And, as you will see, some are more “portable” than others.

 If you’re looking for something a little more permanent, check out this list of the best backyard hammock stands, along with the best backyard hammocks.
 Or, maybe you want a hanging hammock chair with stand?

 Why you need a portable hammock stand

-- You can just about hang anywhere—parks, the beach, the desert, in line for the next iPhone to come out…
+- You can just about hang anywhere—parks, beach, desert, your own backyard…

 - Even if you’re going going hiking or camping in a well forested area, the trail or your specific campsite may lack the perfect trees to hang a hammock.
 Portable stands are easy to pack in the trunk to ensure you can hang wherever you are.

 - Or worse, where you’re headed may ban or heavily restrict hanging hammocks from trees in certain areas or anywhere at all.
 We’re seeing more and more state and national parks start to crack down on hammocks as they’re becoming more popular, though hammock stands are totally fair game.